Syals21/HandGestureMath-AI-Quiz/README.md

 ## Technical Implementation

-The project is implemented as a single self-contained HTML application with embedded CSS and JavaScript.
+The project is implemented as a single self-contained HTML application in [index.html](/c:/GitHub/HandGestureMath-AI-Quiz/index.html), with embedded CSS and JavaScript.
 Its architecture is lightweight, direct, and easy to run in a browser environment.

 ### Main technologies used